turbach/spudtr/readme.md

-utility functions for epochs dataframes
+Utility functions for epochs dataframes.